Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 </picture>
 ```

 And here it is!
 The snippet that will give us the best mix of quality and performance.
-It's also worth mentioning that it's 0 (zero!) javascript involved.
+It’s also worth mentioning that

-On the downside we would need to prepare 48 variants of the source image.
-And that's where Image CDN can help you!
+there’s no javascript involved.
+The downside is that we would need to prepare 48 variants of the source image.
+This is
+where an Image CDN can help.

-## Reducing number of source images using Image CDN
+## Using an Image CDN to reduce the number of source images

-Now, let's see how Pixboost can help us to produce all the variants using Image Processing API.
-To start you would need to create a free account at [pixboost.com](TODO), once you login first time you'd need to add a new image source like on the video below.
+With Pixboost as an example, let’s see how to produce all the required variants using an Image Processing API.
+Firstly,
+you’ll need to create a free account at Pixboost.com.
+Then, when you log in for the first time, add a new image source
+as in the video below.

 {{< rawhtml >}}
 <video src="add-source-domain.webm" autoplay mute controls></video>
 {{< /rawhtml >}}

-And now you can use `/resize` API to produce all needed sizes and next-generation formats.
+Now, you can use the /resize API to produce all the needed sizes and next-generation formats.

 ```html
 <img srcset="